nndd91/cadence-tutorial-boilerplate/README.md

 ## Worker
 Make sure go is installed in system.

-Edit `worker/workflows/sample1.go` as you like then navigate back to the project root folder.
+Navigate back to the project root folder.

 * Worker
     1. `make worker`